Adventech/sabbath-school-lessons/src/en/2026-02/13/teacher-comments.md

 #### Part III: Life Application

-Part III: Life Application

 Teacher’s Tip: Discuss the following activities with your class.
 Encourage class members to implement one or more of these activities in their spiritual walk in the coming week.
 Ask class members to be prepared to share with the class on the following Sabbath how their experiences drew them closer to Jesus.

 Activity 1: See the face of God in your brother or sister (read Matt.
 25:35–45).

 Train yourself to see the best in someone you struggle to get along with or like.
 Ask God to help you in this endeavor.
 As soon as you witness something negative in his or her words or behavior, counter it with the memory of something positive about this person.
 In this way, work to change your enemy into a friend.
 Here are some other things you can do in this person’s company or for him or her:

-•	Smile.
+- Smile.

-•	Converse.
+- Converse.

-•	Associate.
+- Associate.

-•	Share something positive.
+- Share something positive.

-•	Pray for or with this person.
+- Pray for or with this person.

-•	Bring this person a gift.
+- Bring this person a gift.

-•	Refrain from speaking badly about him or her.
+- Refrain from speaking badly about him or her.
 Instead, praise this person without exaggerating.

-•	Invite him or her to lunch.
+- Invite him or her to lunch.
 Find some opinion or taste you share in common and discuss or share it.

-•	If he or she has done harm to you, forgive.
+- If he or she has done harm to you, forgive.

 Activity 2: Pray to God through the words of Asaph.

 A. In your morning prayer, ask God to come into your day, into your words, into your actions, and into your relationships.

 B. When you suffer, when you are angry because of an injustice, pray for God to come into your heart.
 Ask Him to establish His kingdom of peace, justice, and love within you.

 Activity 3: Nostalgia for Eden.

 Work on nurturing a “homesickness” for Eden:

-•	Consider transitioning to a plant-based diet (affirmation of the sacredness of life).
+- Consider transitioning to a plant-based diet (affirmation of the sacredness of life).

-•	Prepare a special Sabbath experience.
+- Prepare a special Sabbath experience.
 Provide a foretaste of the kingdom of God by doing the following:

 A. Clean and decorate your home with your Sabbath guests in mind.

 B. Beautify your home and dining room table with flowers.

 C. Serve a tasty and nutritious meal.

 D. Lead out in a vibrant worship experience.

 `Notes`